lingfeishengtian/pc2lib2/README.md

-# pc2lib2
+# pc2lib2: The PC^2 Jailbreak
-PC2LIB but remade.
+pc2lib remade.

 pc2lib2 allows you to automatically create contests with one button.
 No need for even opening the administrator panel to setup!